aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-pdf-with-notes/_index.md

 type: docs
 weight: 50
 url: /net/convert-powerpoint-ppt-and-pptx-to-pdf-with-notes/
-keywords: "convert powerpoint to pdf with notes"
+keywords: "convert PowerPoint, Presentation, PowerPoint to PDF, notes, c#, csharp, .NET, Aspose.Slides"
-description: "Convert PowerPoint to PDF with notes.
-Convert PPT and PPTX to PDF with notes in Aspose.Slides."
+description: "Convert PowerPoint to PDF with notes with C# or .NET"
 ---

 The [Save](https://apireference.aspose.com/net/slides/aspose.slides/presentation/methods/save/index) method exposed by Presentation class can be used to convert PowerPoint PPT or PPTX presentation to PDF with notes.
 Saving a Microsoft PowerPoint presentation to PDF notes with Aspose.Slides for .NET is a two-line process.
 You simply open the presentation and save it out to PDF notes.
 The code snippets below update the sample presentation to PDF in Notes Slide view: